carbon-language/carbon-lang/flang/documentation/Calls.md

 some design alternatives that are explored further below.

 ### Before the call:

 1. Compute &/or copy into temporary storage the values of some actual argument expressions and designators (see below).
-1. Finalize &/or re-initialize `INTENT(OUT)` non-pointer non-allocatable actual arguments (see below).
-1. Create and populate descriptors for assumed-shape/-rank arrays, parameterized derived types with length, polymorphic types, & coarrays.
+1. Create and populate descriptors for assumed-shape/-rank arrays, parameterized derived types with length, polymorphic types, coarrays, and non-`POINTER` actual arguments (that are`TARGET` or procedures) associated with `INTENT(IN) POINTER` non-`CONTIGUOUS' dummy arrays (15.5.2.7, C.10.4).
-1. Possibly allocating function result storage, if its size can be known by the caller; function results that are neither `POINTER` nor `ALLOCATABLE` must have explicit shapes (C816).
+1. Possibly allocate function result storage, if its size can be known by all callers; function results that are neither `POINTER` nor `ALLOCATABLE` must have explicit shapes (C816).
 1. Create and populate a descriptor for the function result, if it needs one (deferred-shape/-length `POINTER`, any `ALLOCATABLE`,